RuralAnemone/resume/content.md

 ## Volunteer
 ### Emmanuel Christian Center - Spring Lake Park, MN
 #### September 2017 to Present
 Playing piano/keys.
 Using Ableton Live and Nord Stage models.
-Currently playing at the Lakeville location once every month or so.
+Playing at the Lakeville location approximately once a month.
 Lighting using Vista 2 & 3 with various fixture setups.
-Programming fixtures and cuelists for kids' and youth services.
-Mixing audio for kids' service using a RØDECaster Pro II board. (though I was trained on an Allen & Heath QU-24).
+Programming fixtures and cuelists for kids and youth services.
+Mixing audio for kids service using a RØDECaster Pro II board.
+Trained on an Allen & Heath QU-24.
-Coaching students in the kids' ministry on Propresenter 7 and the RØDECaster Pro II.
-Also leading a 4th grade connect group.
+Coaching students in kids' ministry on Propresenter 7 and the RØDECaster Pro II.
+Leading 4th grade connect group.

 ---

 ## Produce Associate
 ### Fresh And Natural Foods - Shoreview, MN
 #### June 2022 to August 2022
 Helped customers with their shopping needs.
-Used Google Sheets to track produce I/O.
+Used Google Sheets to track produce Input/Output.

 ---